 The disk stack forms a cylinder which is closed around the periphery, thus concentrating the major mass at the periphery.
 This disk stack is directly driven by a synchronous motor which combines with the high moment of inertia-to-mass ratio of the disk stack to provide a highly uniform rate of rotation.
 One end of the disk stack is constructed of a pre-tensioned pair of shallow-coned metal sheets.
 This forms a light end bell providing extremely high rigidity in both the axial and radial planes.
 The end bell is carried by a bearing supported by a similar conical pair.
-Three degrees of freedom are thus constrained.
-The other end of the disk stack is supported by a bearing through a membrane structure providing a two degree of freedom constraint.
+Three-degrees-of-freedom are thus constrained.
+The other end of the disk stack is supported by a bearing through a membrane structure providing a two-degree-offreedom constraint.
 Thus, the total mechanical system provides a mechanism having high natural frequency and low vibration amplitude.
-By judicious application of visco-elastic coatings, the mechanical Q of the total structure is kept below one.
+By judicious application of viscoelastic coatings, the mechanical Q of the total structure is kept below one.
+It may prove desirable to modify this description when detailed engineering is carried out because of the shortness of the stack.
+However, the basic principles will remain as indicated.

 Each movable head arm consists of a light tubular member supported on an internal gas bearing and driven by a servomotor.
-Each tubular member carries eight read-write heads with suitable means for forcing them toward the facing surfaces of two disks (four heads per disk surface).
+Each tubular member carries eight read-write heads with suitable means for forcing them toward the facing surfaces of the two disks (four heads per disk surface).
 The heads are attached to pads which furnish an air bearing support to maintain accurate spacing from the rotating disk surfaces.
 The entire assembly is supported by a rigid structural member attached to the central frame of the disk unit.
 The four heads facing one disk surface are equally spaced at a separation corresponding to the zone width of the record pattern.
 Therefore, the distance through which the servomotor must drive the heads is one zone width (256 tracks).